The purpose of this guide is to give you an introduction to the world of guest posting.

 - Generating post ideas – now that you know what your potential customers want to read about, you can come up with a few title ideas.

 - Researching potential guest blogs – in this step, you should do a research of potential blogs that accept guest posts.
 There are many ways of searching for blogs.

 - Contacting editors with your ideas – write a pitch and send your ideas to the editors on sites you want to be featured on.

 - Writing the post if accepted – follow the guidelines they give you and write the post on time.

 - Post getting published – you can’t expect your post to go live immediately.
-They need some time to read it, edit it if needed, and add it to their publishing schedule.
-You can expect it to be published from 2 days to several months after sending it.
+They need some time to read it, edit if needed, and add it to their publishing schedule.
+You can expect it to be published anywhere from 2 days to several months after sending it.